LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 response time, the throughput and the size of the response data of the API for both microservices.

-The plugin used to implement jmter is:
+The plugin used to implement `Jmter` is:

 ```pom.xml
 <plugin>